barbazul/1kfa/mod_guide_gm.md

 something unlikely or risky, be ready to declare that moves are triggered, but also be ready to say "Yes, and..." to their crazy ideas.

-It should also help teach the rules of 1kFA.
+It should also help teach the rules.

  * Work in an opportunity for each player to do a Deckahedron flip
  * If a player flips an XP card, that's an opportunity